ONSgeo/geospatial-training/_docs/make_a_good_map.md

 Some areas of the map don't have data recorded, but this is hard to spot if you don't look very close.
 It's also tricky to see in the centre where there's quite a clutter of points.
 On the improved map, the use of MSOAs, a bigger range in symbol sizes, and a slight transparency to the layer helps all points be visible.
 Areas of no data are highlighted in a different shade of grey rather than with a symbol.

-Asthetically, this map doesn't look very plesant.
+Aesthetically, this map doesn't look very pleasant.
 The boundaries are very thick and heavy, and the brown/red colour scheme isn't very nice.
-Something more asthetically pleasing could be chosen!
+Something more Aesthetically pleasing could be chosen!

 <p align="left">
  <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/mapping/good_map_4.png?raw=true" width="80%" alt="A good version of a map showing burglaries in London.">